Swarna24898/Object-Detection/README.md

 a.
 Train a YOLO model to detect and classify multiple objects, including soldiers, weapons, vehicles, and trenches.
 3. Real-Time Detection:
 a.
 Deploy the trained model to detect objects in real-time video feeds or images.
-4. Threat Classification:
+4. Streamlit Integration:
 a.
-Classify detected objects as threats (e.g., weapons, enemy soldiers) or non-threats (e.g., civilians, friendly soldiers).
-5. Streamlit Integration:
-a.
 Develop a user-friendly web interface for uploading images/videos and visualizing detection results.
-6. Performance Evaluation:
+5. Performance Evaluation:
 a.
 Evaluate the model's performance using metrics like precision, recall, and mean average precision (mAP).